 Transition Services in Tayside

-- The age of transfer between services will depend on the individual’s physical development, emotional maturity and local circumstances.
+Clinic services for young people with diabetes are organized slightly differently across Tayside.
+The age of transfer between services will depend on the individual’s physical development, emotional maturity and local circumstances.

-- The patient’s views should be sought and taken into account when making a decision.
+- The patient’s views should be sought and taken into account when making a decision

-- The importance of maintaining contact with this group of vulnerable young people with diabetes cannot be underestimated – the need for all staff involved in their care to take a flexible approach is important and maintaining close links between paediatric and adult services essential.
+- The importance of maintaining contact with this group of vulnerable young people with diabetes cannot be underestimated – the need for all staff involved in their care to take a flexible approach is important and maintaining close links between paediatric and adult services essential

-| 0-18* |
+0-18* |

 Children’s